TikhonJelvis/RL-book/chapter2/chapter2.md

             num_down_moves=state.num_down_moves + 1 - up_move
         )
 ```
-The code for generation of simulation traces of the stock price is shown below:
+The code for generation of sampling traces of the stock price is shown below:

 ```python
 def process3_price_traces(